pjakiela/stata/summ-stats-table.md

 downloads data from the paper
 [Price Subsidies, Diagnostic Tests, and Targeting of Malaria Treatment: Evidence from a Randomized Controlled Trial](https://www.aeaweb.org/articles?id=10.1257/aer.20130267) by following the instructions [here](https://pjakiela.github.io/stata/making-tables.html).

 The data set contains seven baseline variables, each of which begins with the prefix `b_`.
-These variables contain information about the characteristics of households in the sample measured prior to the start of the randomized trial.
 This page explains how to make a table that summarizes the characteristics of these variables (means, standard deviations, etc.).

 <br>